WorldQL/mc_provisioner/README.md

 It is designed to automate the following:
 * Downloading and installing the latest version of Paper for your desired Minecraft version.
 * Setting up `server.properties` for each server.
-* Copying Bukkit, Spigot, and Paper config files to each server instance.
+* Copying Plugins and other arbitrary config files to each server.
 * Starting and stopping each provisioned server, running each in the background.
 * **And more...**